aheald-quadball/us-quadball-rulebook/rulebook.md

 **Basics of the Game**

-**QUADBALL: AN OVERVIEW**
+**QUADBALL™: AN OVERVIEW**

 Quadball is a mixed gender contact sport with a unique mix of elements from rugby, dodgeball, wrestling, flag football, and other sports.
-A quadball team is made up of at least seven athletes who play with brooms between their legs when in play.
-While the game can appear chaotic to the casual observer, once familiar with the basic rules, quadball is an exciting sport to watch and even more exciting to play.
+A Quadball team is made up of at least seven athletes who play with brooms between their legs when in play.
+While the game can appear chaotic to the casual observer, once familiar with the basic rules, Quadball is an exciting sport to watch and even more exciting to play.

 **POSITIONS OVERVIEW**